We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 Yeah, it’s so true.
 It’s a common thing we go through because we’re faced with all of these doubts and fears, even within our own community.
 A huge problem in our community is that we’re not that inclusive, but our religion is inclusive.
 I think it has a lot to do with the fear of giving into modern society, and not wanting to let that impact our religiosity.
 That same fear is isolating people and pushing them away from the religion rather than bringing them in.

 We have to bring our children into the fold of: it’s a way of life.
 I think that it’s the things that you do, and I feel like we have to change it.
 If we don’t, our children are going to move away from it, and that’s worse, because the religion itself is so inclusive.
 It’s so beautiful.
-There’s so much in it that we’ve lost because it’s become cultural.
+There’s so much in it that we’ve lost because it has become cultural.

 I’ve been reading Quran now.
 I’ve read it multiple times, but I’m reading it now, not just by translation, but by transliteration, trying to find out where this idea came from, and why at that time it was deemed necessary to come down and become part of the book.
 It’s fantastic.